bregman-arie/devops-exercises/README.md

 <details>
 <summary>How do you debug shell scripts?</summary><br><b>

+Answer depends on the language you are using for writing your scripts.
+If Bash is used for example then:

+  * Adding -x to the script I'm running in Bash
+  * Old good way of adding echo statements

+If Python, then using pdb is very useful.
 </b></details>

 <details>
 <summary>How do you get input from the user in shell scripts?</summary><br><b>

+Using the keyword <code>read</code> so for example <code>read x</code> will wait for user input and will store it in the variable x.
 </b></details>

 <details>